 I absolutely love how the books sneak in some new vocabulary and I can’t imagine them without the fun black and white illustrations by Juliana Neufeld.
 The very likable, ‘Sammy Hayes-Rodriguez’ tells these compassionate stories about family and friendship from his point of view.

 As an Amazon Associate, I earn from qualifying purchases.
 This Post Contains Affiliate Links.
-If You Click Through And Make A Purchase through CrateJoy or any other affiliates, I will generate income at No Cost To You.
+If You Click Through And Make A Purchase through CrateJoy or any other affiliates, I will generate income.

 Sammy Hayes-Rodriquez is a 12-year-old 5th grader who attends Creekside Elementary in South Bend, Indiana.
 His father Noah Rodriquez is a graphic novel illustrator, and his mother, Professor Elizabeth Hayes Ph.D., is a doctor who specializes in robotics.